cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 The operator design pattern defines how to manage application and infrastructure resources using declarative domain-specific knowledge.
 The goal of the pattern is to reduce the amount of manual imperative work which is required to keep an application in a healthy and well-maintained state.

-By using the operator pattern, the knowledge on how to adjust and maintain a resource is captured in code and usually in a single service (also called a controller).
+By using the operator pattern, the knowledge on how to adjust and maintain a resource is captured in code and often within a single service (also called a controller).

 When using an operator design pattern the user should only be required to describe the desired state of the application and resources.
 The operator implementation should make the necessary changes in the world so it will be in the desired state.
 The operator will also monitor the real state continuously and take actions to keep it healthy and in the same state (preventing drifts).